AIgree

 • negative ●●●●● terms

-Most disputes must go to individual binding arbitration instead of court, and users waive class actions and jury trials unless they opt out in time.
-This can make it harder and less economical to pursue claims.
+Most disputes must go to binding arbitration, and users waive court and jury-trial rights unless they opt out.
+That can make it harder to bring a lawsuit or pursue claims in court.

 • negative ●●●●○ terms